jvandenaardweg/homebridge-itho-daalderop/README.md

 1. Go the the plugin settings in the Homebridge UI
 2. On the plugin page click on "Settings" for `Homebridge Itho Daalderop`
+3. Let the plugin know if you have a build-in CO2 sensor in your fan unit
-3. Choose between using MQTT or the HTTP API and fill in the required settings.
-Click Save.
+4. And choose between using MQTT or the HTTP API and fill in the required settings
+5. Save the config
-4. Click the little QR code icon for the plugin and enable the bridge.
-Save it and restart Homebridge.
+6. Click the little QR code icon for the plugin and enable the bridge.
+Save it and restart Homebridge
-5. After restarting Homebridge, click the QR code icon again and scan the QR code with your iPhone using the Home App.
-This will add the plugin bridge to your Home App.
+7. After restarting Homebridge, click the QR code icon again and scan the QR code with your iPhone using the Home App.
+This will add the plugin bridge to your Home App
-6. Your Mechanical Ventilation unit should now be available to configure in the Home App
+8. Your Mechanical Ventilation unit should now be available to configure in the Home App

 ### Example config